Development of the Research Proposal

 The proposal, including any research and funding issues, should also be discussed between the researcher and the appropriate department chair and dean (for teaching faculty) or center director (for research faculty).

-AUC's OSP can assist in developing the research proposal and putting together all the required components.
+AUC's OSP can assist in the proposal development process and putting together all the required components.
 The proposal must flow smoothly and be seamless in the content flow.
-The following are the elements of a standard grant proposal:
+The following are the key elements of a standard grant proposal (specific format as applicable to the sponsor guidelines):

 - Executive summary